-NALP invites you to submit a proposal for the 2016 Annual Education Conference, which will be held on April 13-16, 2016 in Boston.
+NALP invites you to submit a proposal for the 2017 Annual Education Conference, which will be held on April 19-22 in San Francisco.
 NALP’s Annual Education Conference offers innovative and timely information through sophisticated educational programs presented by knowledgeable speakers.
 These educational programs cover an array of topics to meet the broad needs of NALP’s diverse membership.
 This is your opportunity to share your expertise and tap your creativity by developing an original program for presentation at the conference.

 About NALP's Members